Critical Care Services

 The Trauma Program is one of the three pillars in the Division of Acute Care Surgery.
-Robert Wood Johnson University Hospital houses one of the three Level 1 Trauma Centers in the State of NJ.
-Faculty in the Division are all board certified and fellowship trained and provide 24/7/365 coverage of the Level 1 Trauma Center.
-Over the past several years, the trauma program has undergone dramatic growth, caring for over 2600 injured patients annually.
-Dedicated outreach and education to local and regional Emergency Medical Services and referring hospitals is responsible for the increase in utilization of the Trauma Center.
+Robert Wood Johnson University Hospital is an American College of Surgeons verified Level 1 Trauma Center.
+Faculty in the Division are all board-certified, and fellowship-trained and provide 24/7/365 coverage of the Level 1 Trauma Center.
+Over the past several years, the trauma program has undergone dramatic growth, caring for over 3600 injured patients annually.
+Dedicated outreach and education to local and regional Emergency Medical Services and referring hospitals is responsible for the increase in the utilization of the Trauma Center.

 The RWJUH Level 1 Trauma Center is a mature trauma system with standardized patient care methods such as multidisciplinary hemorrhage control in Hybrid OR, surgical fixation of rib fractures, direct peritoneal resuscitation, ROTEM-guided resuscitation, and more.
 The System is also supported by a full complement of the Performance Improvement Director, a Coordinator, and 5 dedicated Registrars.Patient care is provided by a true collaborative multidisciplinary team involving advanced practice providers, fellows, residents, and students, led by the ACS faculty, PM&R, social workers, case managers, physical therapy, occupational therapy, speech therapy, and palliative care.